 Can you think of a reason why people would want to follow your images on social media?
 Visual content doesn’t have to be about how pretty your product is.
 Does your company have a great culture?
 Does your team play a game or have “inside the business jokes”?
 Could you use your social media platform to educate customers?
 Customers want to relate and feel comfortable with companies that they work with.
 Find what niche works for your social media platform.

-Ask yourself: which kind of content you’re better and quicker at producing—text or images?
-Whichever form of content you feel is you’d be more prolific at producing is probably the one that you’ll want to use as your primary content marketing push.
+Ask yourself: which kind of content you’re better and quicker at producing— visual content vs. text?
+Whichever form of content you feel you’d be more prolific at producing is probably the one that you’ll want to use as your primary content marketing push.
 The one that you can be more prolific in will take up less time and effort than the one you aren’t as prolific in will.
 But don’t forget to still produce some content with the other method.
 Check to see what your customer base responds best to.

 Include both visual and text content in your overall marketing strategy

-Visual content marketing is definitely a growing and powerful trend, and great for companies that can exploit it efficiently.
-But don’t discount text-based content; I SEO is not going anywhere.
+The importance of visual content in social media and other digital marketing strategies cannot be overlooked.
+It’s definitely a growing and powerful trend, and great for companies that can exploit it efficiently.
+But don’t discount text-based content; SEO is not going anywhere.
 SEO is a powerful and flexible tool.